Jordan Hall 2148

 I currently teach Sedimentology & Stratigraphy, Paleontology, and Field Camp at the undergraduate level, and Paleoclimate & Paleoecology and Isotope Geochemistry at the graduate level.

-My group does field and lab-based research on sediments and fossils from around the world in order to understand past climates and environments, and we are currently looking for new members!
+My group does field and lab-based research on sediments and fossils from around the world in order to understand past climates and environments, and we work on a wide range of time periods!

 Ph.D.
 Geology University of Michigan 2014